DDMAL/e2e-omr-documentation/tutorial/getting-started.md

 Relatively up-to-date versions of Rodan can be found on the [staging site](https://rodan-staging.simssa.ca) and [the new production site](https://rodan2.simssa.ca).
-A guest account with the username and password "guest" is present on the staging site, but materials associated with this account may be deleted at any time and it would be ideal for you to obtain your own account by contacting <mailto:ddmal.lab.manager@gmail.com>.
+A guest account with the username and password "guest" is present on the staging site for new users trying out the system.
+As materials associated with this account may be deleted at any time, anyone interested in using Rodan for OMR projects should contact <mailto:ddmal.lab.manager@gmail.com>.

 For chant manuscripts and related information, the [Cantus database](http://cantus.uwaterloo.ca/) is a must to consult.
 The [Cantus Ultimus project](https://cantus.simssa.ca/) contains a subset of manuscripts from